semenov/boroda/README.md

 Boroda
 ======

-Boroda is a tiny library to genreate SQL SELECT statements.
+Boroda is a tiny library for SQL SELECT query generation.
 The library provides a DSL which is as close as possible to SQL.
 Just look at the code:

     require 'boroda'